morgandival/till-counter/README.md

 **Tech used:** React, TypeScript

-This app is built in React using TypeScript to help me add up all my dollarydoos!
-By using React states, it saves the values entered and updates the total at the bottom.
+This app is built in React and TypeScript to help me add up all of my dollarydoos!
+It uses React states to save the values entered and maintains a running total at the bottom.

 ## Upgrades:

+- [ ] Separation of denomination fields into their own components
 - [ ] Better handling of invalid values

 ## Lessons Learned: